STIW3054-A191/-The-King-Avatar/README.md

 Shane Lee(2018) How to Web Scrape Stock Data with Java using the JSoup Library.
 Retrieved from
 &nbsp;&nbsp;&nbsp;&nbsp; https://www.youtube.com/watch?v=tI1qGwhn_bs

+StackOverflow(2012) Create directory.
+If exists, delete directory and its content and create new one in Java.
+Retrieved from
+&nbsp;&nbsp;&nbsp;&nbsp; https://stackoverflow.com/questions/12835285/create-directory-if-exists-delete-directory-and-its-content-and-create-new-one/20157588

 Vogella(2019) JGit - Tutorial.
 Retrieved from
 &nbsp;&nbsp;&nbsp;&nbsp; https://www.vogella.com/tutorials/JGit/article.html